bells in China

 Other details such as the Wang character or the long life character

-(on B bells) and the floral curles are missing.
-The bells are
+(on B bells) and the floral curls are missing.
+The bells are however

-however too old te be classified as an alternative.
+too old to be classified as an alternative.

-bells reminded me of a picture of a bell I had seen in the magazine
+Oana's horse bells reminded me of a picture of a bell I had seen

-the Sacred Hoop magazine the bell is called a 'new tiger
+similarities.
+In the Sacred Hoop magazine the bell is called

-(left).
-The bell on the left is (possibly) new; the bell on the right
+magazine (left).
+The bell on the left is (possibly) new; the bell

-is (possibly) very old.
-Is the bell on the right a predecessor of
+on the right is (possibly) very old.
+Is the bell on the right a predecessor

 bell?
 We'll have to wait for more examples.